DevExpress-Examples/XAF-How-to-Implement-CRUD-Operations-for-Non-Persistent-Objects-Stored-Remotely/readme.md

   The adapter for transient (short-living) non-persistent business objects.
 Such objects exist only during the lifespan of their object space.
 A new adapter instance is created for each non-persistent object space.
 It subscribes to object space events to manage a subset of object types in a common manner.
 It also maintains an identity map (`ObjectMap`) for `NonPersistentObjectSpace`.

 - `NonPersistentStorageBase`
   Descendants of this class know how to create object instances and transfer data between objects and the storage.
-It knows nothing about the adapter.
-It also uses the identity map to avoid creating duplicated objects.
+They know nothing about the adapter.
+They also use the identity map to avoid creating duplicated objects.

 ## Files to Review